hanazuki/rinne/README.md

   },
 }
 ```

+## Implementation details
+Rinne is built on top of the [AWS CDK](https://aws.amazon.com/cdk/) and relies on AWS CloudFormation.
+It evaluates the Jsonnet template to configuration, according to the configuration synthesize a CloudFormation template, and using the template deploys a CloudFormation stack.

+The stack will include an IAM user for each of the managed GitHub repositories, with a set of IAM policies.
+It also contains a Lambda function that rotates the access keys of the IAM users and updates GitHub Actions secrets.
+The function will be invoked when the stack is deployed and invoked periodically triggered by a CloudWatch event.

 ## Further reading
 - Sei Seino, "時載りリンネ!
 (1) はじまりの本" (_Tokinori Rinne!
 1: Hajimari no Hon_), [ISBN 9784044732011](https://sneakerbunko.jp/product/tokinori/200704000021.html)